Back arrow - black

 Characteristics of a good coach

-• Reliable To be the most efficient coach, you need to be consistent with your coaching structure.
-It’s important that your team knows you are available to them for guidance and that they can depend on you through each of their challenges.
+• Reliable Be consistent with your coaching structure.
+It's important that your team knows you are available to them for guidance and that they can depend on your support through each of their challenges.

 Succeeding as a coach